Financial Aid Resources

 We want you to be empowered to ask questions about the costs associated with attending college.

 Because everybody's situation is different – from first generation to multi-generation and everywhere inbetween – this page contains information we hope you find helpful in navigating this process.

-Apply to SAU by March 15 to be considered for SAU scholarships and aid.
-We disperse funds in the order applications are received.
+Complete the FAFSA by March 15 to be considered for SAU scholarships and aid.
+We disburse funds in the order applications are received.

-We've collected some unbiased, objective information and savvy advice related to paying for college.
+We've collected for you some unbiased, objective information and savvy advice related to paying for college: